ohpyupi/ohpyupi.github.io/_posts/how-to-write-unit-tests-right/2022-5-25-how-to-write-unit-tests-right.md

 ---
 layout: post
-title: How to write unit tests in the right Way
+title: How to write unit tests in the right way
 tags: [test, unit-test]
 date: 2022-5-25
 categories: test